Client: Drainage Services Department of Hong Kong

 Location: Hong Kong

-Quick quiz: Can you guess how many ang baos were used to design our 3D anamorphic installation?
+Quick quiz: Can you guess how many fish there are in our 3D anamorphic installation?

 For more project details, contact our Imaginate™ team here.

 Since 1989 the Drainage Services Department (DSD), Hong Kong has been providing world-class waste and storm water drainage services, helping clean up the water in and around Hong Kong and restore its marine life.
 But its unglamourous and rather functional name meant its contribution to the health of Hong Kong’s marine environment was easy to overlook.